 9 Premium Free WordPress Themes In 2018

 In this article, I summarize a list of free premium free WordPress themes.
 These themes are widely used in most of the website.
 Also, I write a short detail about themes as you get a knowledge about themes before choose.
-Before going to start to take a look at how to install WordPress themes.
+Before going to start to take a look at how to install free WordPress themes.

 The Sydney theme is designed for companies and freelancers who want to present a strong online presence.
 The customization options are rather expansive, with options for Google Fonts, logo uploads and more.
 The full-screen slider works nicely for those who want to show off large images or promotional banners, while the full-color control offers the ultimate branding environment.